 Meet OUR HUMAN PACK

-our human "pack" is our team of animal caretakers consisting of a group of dedicated animal-lovers who give their time and attention to our wolf-dog residents. they provide a caring and nurturing environment that allows our wolf-dogs to not just survive but thrive here at the sanctuary
+Our human "pack" is our team of animal caretakers consisting of a group of dedicated animal-lovers who give their time and attention to our wolf-dog residents. they provide a caring and nurturing environment that allows our wolf-dogs to not just survive but thrive here at the sanctuary.

 .jpg)